rach1tarora/rach1tarora.github.io/roundups/roundup01.md

 ### This Week’s Recap

-* C/Assembly, Malware analysis and detonation (wannacry) +  some static analysis
+* C/Assembly, Malware analysis and detonation (wannacry) +  some static analysis.
+Expecting a CVE, hoping its not a dupe

 #### 10/22/2023